 However, in the early 1970s, a local historical group constructed a replica of the original fort on the shores of the Missouri River two miles west of Washburn, North Dakota.
-Currently managed by the Lewis and Clark Foundation, the re-created fort is one of a number of stops on the Lewis and Clark National Historic Trail.
+Currently managed by the Lewis and Clark Foundation, the re-created fort is one of several stops on the Lewis and Clark National Historic Trail.
 A visitor’s center at the site provides information and exhibits.
-Just a mile and a half south of the fort is the Lewis & Clark Interpretive Center, which provides yet, more historical information.
+Just a mile and a half south of the fort is the Lewis & Clark Interpretive Center, which provides more historical information.

-Fort Mandan is located two miles west of the Lewis & Clark Interpretive Center on McLean County Highway 17, near Washburn, North Dakota.
+Fort Mandan is two miles west of the Lewis & Clark Interpretive Center on McLean County Highway 17, near Washburn, North Dakota.

 Lewis & Clark Fort Mandan Foundation